 - Contextual relevant data

-- 24/7/365 availability
+- Constant, 24-7 availability

 - Real-time access

-Contextual data also needs to be captured and analyzed throughout the entire customer journey during each interaction to deliver the hyper-personalized experience that customers expect.
-With access to “right now” customer data and the ability to map out customer journeys in real-time, interactions can be instantly optimized for the customer.
+Contextual data also needs to be captured and analyzed throughout the entire customer journey, during each interaction, to deliver the hyper-personalized experience that customers expect.
+With access to “right now” customer data and the ability to map out customer journeys in real time, interactions can be instantly optimized for the customer.